Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 never have any effect on the second because the presenter always opens a door

-Notice that the door is not closed again and mixed, as we do with the cards game and we have not eliminated the possibility of getting a non-car by opening that door.
+Notice that the door is not closed again and mixed, as we do with the cards game, and we have not eliminated the possibility of getting a non-car by opening that door.

-the door is open, then we have 50% of chance of getting it and if we stick to
+We then have about 33% of chance with the first choice.
+If we change the choice after the door is open, then we have 50% of chance of getting it and if we stick to the same door, we also have 50% of chance of getting it.

 Why is it that the history of choices of the show seem to conflict with this conclusion then?
 As in Brazil, with Silvio Santos, more than likely (same sort of game), we can only assume that people would change doors more rarely and it was then the choice of the production to swap the position of the car so that the person would lose, like that is just a TV show… .